-A modern adaptation of the classic children's story 'Alice through the Looking Glass' written by Lewis Carol, which continued on from the popular 'Alice in Wonderland' story.
-This time ...
-See full summary »
+A modern adaptation of the classic children's story "Alice Through the Looking Glass" written by Lewis Carroll and John Tenniel, which continued on from "Alice's Adventures in Wonderland". ...

-A modern adaptation of the classic children's story 'Alice through the Looking Glass' written by Lewis Carol, which continued on from the popular 'Alice in Wonderland' story.
-This time Alice is played by the mother, who falls asleep while reading the the bedtime story to her daughter.
+A modern adaptation of the classic children's story "Alice Through the Looking Glass" written by Lewis Carroll and John Tenniel, which continued on from "Alice's Adventures in Wonderland".
+This time, Alice is played by the mother, who falls asleep while reading the the bedtime story to her daughter.
 Walking through the Looking Glass, Alice finds herself in Chessland, a magical and fun world.
-There she meets the Red and White Queens, as well as many other amusing friends on her journey across the chessboard countryside onto become a crowned queen.
-Written by
+There she meets the Red and White Queens, as well as many other amusing friends on her journey across the chessboard countryside onto become a crowned Queen.

 12 of 27 people found this review helpful.

 Was this review helpful to you?